 \section{Introduction}

-The detection of gravitational wave (GW) by the Laser Interferometer Gravitational Wave Observatory (LIGO) Scientific Collaboration and the Virgo Collaboration announced the dawn of the era of multi-messenger astronomy \cite{Abbott:2016blz,Abbott:2016nmj, Abbott:2017vtc,Abbott:2017oio,TheLIGOScientific:2017qsa, Abbott:2017gyy,LIGOScientific:2018mvr,Abbott:2020uma,LIGOScientific:2020stg,Abbott:2020khf,Abbott:2020tfl,Abbott:2020niy}.
+The detection of gravitational wave (GW) by the Laser Interferometer Gravitational Wave Observatory (LIGO) Scientific Collaboration and the Virgo Collaboration announced the dawn of the era of multimessenger astronomy \cite{Abbott:2016blz,Abbott:2016nmj, Abbott:2017vtc,Abbott:2017oio,TheLIGOScientific:2017qsa, Abbott:2017gyy,LIGOScientific:2018mvr,Abbott:2020uma,LIGOScientific:2020stg,Abbott:2020khf,Abbott:2020tfl,Abbott:2020niy}.
 It was pointed out that these GWs may be emitted by the mergers of the stellar mass primordial black holes (PBHs) \cite{Bird:2016dcv,Sasaki:2016jop}.
-Due to the failure of direct detection of the particle dark matter (DM), PBHs are proposed to account for DM \cite{Ivanov:1994pa, Frampton:2010sw,Belotsky:2014kca,Khlopov:2004sc,Clesse:2015wea,Carr:2016drx,Inomata:2017okj,Garcia-Bellido:2017fdg,Kovetz:2017rvv,Carr:2020xqk}.
-Additionally, PBHs with the masses around $10^{-17}-10^{-15} M_{\odot}$ and $10^{-14}-10^{-12}M_{\odot}$ can make up almost all of DM, because the abundances of PBHs at these mass windows are not constrained by observations.
-Furthermore, PBHs with the mass several times of the Earth's can account for the Planet 9, which is a hypothetical astrophysical object in the outer solar system used to explain the anomalous orbits of trans-Neptunian objects \cite{Scholtz:2019csj}.
-PBHs are formed from the gravitational collapse of overdense regions with its density contrast at the horizon reentry during radiation domination exceeding the threshold value \cite{Carr:1974nx,Hawking:1971ei}.
+PBHs are also proposed to account for dark matter (DM) due to the failure of direct detection of the particle DM \cite{Ivanov:1994pa,Frampton:2010sw,Belotsky:2014kca,Khlopov:2004sc,Clesse:2015wea,Carr:2016drx,Inomata:2017okj,Garcia-Bellido:2017fdg,Kovetz:2017rvv,Carr:2020xqk}, and PBHs with the masses around $10^{-17}-10^{-15} M_{\odot}$ and $10^{-14}-10^{-12}M_{\odot}$ can make up almost all of DM because the abundances of PBHs at these mass windows are not constrained by observations.
+Furthermore, PBHs with the mass several times of the Earth's can explain the Planet 9 which is a hypothetical astrophysical object in the outer solar system used to explain the anomalous orbits of trans-Neptunian objects \cite{Scholtz:2019csj}.
+PBHs are formed from the gravitational collapse of overdense regions with their density contrasts at the horizon reentry during radiation domination exceeding the threshold value \cite{Carr:1974nx,Hawking:1971ei}.
 The overdense regions may be seeded from the primordial curvature perturbations generated during inflation.
 To produce enough abundance of PBH DM, the amplitude of the power spectrum of the primordial curvature perturbations should be $A_s\sim \mathcal{O}(0.01)$, while the constraint on the amplitude of the power spectrum at large scales from the cosmic microwave background (CMB) anisotropy measurements is $A_s=2.1\times 10^{-9}$ \cite{Akrami:2018odb}.
-Therefore, the feasible way to produce enough abundance of PBH DM is by enhancing the amplitude of the power spectrum at least seven-orders magnitude to reach the threshold at small scales \cite{Gong:2017qlj,Lu:2019sti,Sato-Polito:2019hws}.
+Therefore, the feasible way to produce enough abundance of PBH DM is by enhancing the amplitude of the power spectrum at least seven orders of magnitude to reach the threshold at small scales \cite{Gong:2017qlj,Lu:2019sti,Sato-Polito:2019hws}.